gamerYazilimci67/Anka/README.md

   Your search history is save to /public/browser/history.txt.
 If you want, you can delete from "Delete History" button from Settings.

 - ### First release of project!
   I publish the first release of Anka Browser.
 First release version is v1.7.
+You can download it from Github Releases.

 ## What is the next update?
 ***Next update includes:***